Mar 1, 2019

 And finally, Allen Forkum reviews some of the contents of the March 2019 issue, including Vanderbilt University first women’s basketball team in 1897, the death of Daniel Boone in 1809, and an obscenity case against homosexual movies in 1979.
 (Notice: The mentioned Clover Bottom Massacre should have been 1780, not 1870.)
 (Segment begins at 02:00)

-A list of articles relating to this episode that you can find in back issues of The Nashville Retrospect (back issue can be ordered by clicking here):
+A list of articles relating to this episode that you can find in archive issues of The Nashville Retrospect (archive issues and be orderd by clicking here or on the issues links below):

 • “Craig’s ‘Near You’ Tops Hit Parade,” Nashville Banner, Aug.
 28, 1947 (The Nashville Retrospect, August 2011)